JacksonKuo/blog/_posts/2025-3-16-app-defense-part-10.markdown

 }
 ```

-However, Dependabot PR will have a failing gradle CircleCI status check due to the lockfile not being updated. my Test Pipeline will need to update the PR, or I could leverage Renovate.
+However, Dependabot PR will have a failing gradle CircleCI status check due to the lockfile not being updated.
+My test automation pipeline will need to update the PR, or I could leverage Renovate instead.

 #### Version Pinning
-In production, dependency should be version pinned.
+In production, dependencies should be version pinned.
 Pinning mitigates breaking changes, security bugs, or when the supply chain is compromised.

-There are some dependencies that are more reliable than others, for example Spring minor/patches version have a great reputation for being stable and as long as all tests pass should be safe to upgrade.
+There are some dependencies that are more reliable than others, for example Spring's minor/patches version have a great reputation for being stable and as long as all tests pass should be safe to upgrade.

 However, other dependencies can be much more flaky and even if tests pass, updates could end up breaking functionality.
 This is because developer tests are targeted at business logic, and not at the underlying framework.
 Thus tests aren't necessarily a reliable metric on if a dependency upgrade will cause issues.

 #### Dependabot/Lockfile Problems
-* Dependabot opens a lot of PRs (solved by Renovate)
+* Dependabot opens a lot of PRs, though there is an option for grouped security updates
 * Dependabot only checks transitive dependencies if there's a lockfile[^7], and gradle support was only recently added in 2023[^8]
 * Dependabot PR doesn't modify the lockfile
 * Transitive dependencies could break from lockfiles